ErpNetDocs/tech/modules/crm/sales/customers/index.md

 The table provides a comprehensive view of each customer's profile in your organization.

-For every customer record, you can see their **financial setup**, including which default price list they use, their standard payment method and account, and their assigned currency for transactions.
+For every customer record, you can see their financial setup, including which default price list they use, their standard payment method and account, and their assigned currency for transactions.

 The table also displays operational details such as default delivery terms, **[default distribution channel](/modules/crm/marketing/distribution-channels/index.md)**, credit limits, and which sales person and collections employee are responsible for managing their account.